 Their solution?
 Lay claim to someone else's achievement.

-magnificent discovery, claiming all of the money and acclaim in the process and making sure that the creator's name never appears in the history books.
+Stealing the credit usually manifests itself in one of two forms.
+The first is a character who is a schemer.
+They're smart enough to know that they don't have much talent of their own...and smart enough to identify, manipulate and cheat someone who does.
+They usually lay their plans very carefully, encouraging their target, supporting them, and lending them a shoulder to cry on.
+They may even provide the funding for a project — as a backup plan, so that they can claim that as the "owner" of the project, they were due the credit.
+When it's complete, the thief will immediately alert the media to their magnificent discovery, claiming all of the money and acclaim in the process and making sure that the creator's name never appears in the history books.
 They will have some kind of plan in place to shield them from discovery, and are therefore very difficult to punish.
 Worse, the person they manipulate is often vulnerable or overly trusting, so this character gets serious Kick the Dog points.

 The second type is an opportunist.
 They happen to be in the right place at the right time.
 Perhaps the manager wanders by when the CEO is chatting to a lowly secretary, only for said lowly secretary to outline a brilliant new advertising campaign.
-The manager will swoop in, blithely remark on how he was chatting to the secretary about his new advertising concept just the other day, and shoo her out of the way so that he can back in the glory.
+The manager will swoop in, blithely remark on how he was chatting to the secretary about his new advertising concept just the other day, and shoo her out of the way so that he can bask in the glory.
 This type of opportunist is more common than their scheming counterpart — and much less clever.
 They are usually caught out in their lie and have no contingency plan.

 Some examples of this trope see the thief laying claim to something that they were never a part of at all (such as claiming the credit for a painting when they've never even seen a paintbrush).
 Others will be involved with the project in some capacity...but they either had a much smaller part to play than they claim, or appear only at the end stages of a project, claiming it was their idea all along.
-Even if they had previously dismissed the idea as nonsense
+Even if they had previously dismissed the idea as nonsense.

 However, some characters will actively allow or even insist that someone else steals the credit from them.
 The "thief" in this case is usually more sympathetic, since they are often oblivious to the scheme or reluctant to take part.
 This usually occurs when the true creator feels that claiming the credit would be a hindrance: perhaps they're a doctor who's quite happy to develop life-saving treatments, but feels that fame would hamper his work, or a reclusive author who loves her work, but uses someone else to attend all the book signings and conventions.
-Rarer is the purely altruistic version, where the creator feels someone needs the recognition or fame more than they do
+Rarer is the purely altruistic version, where the creator feels someone needs the recognition or fame more than they do.